mkopischkie/mkopischkie.github.io/_pages/cleaning.md

 These plots provide the clearest overview on how microbiota in individuals with neurological disorders differs from the healthy control group microbiota.
 Every condition has clear differences, which indicates that a machine learning model to classify or predict neurological conditions may be successful.
 Furthermore, a recommendation system could be built on the data from the models to recommend additional supplements or food to incorporate into a diet.

+## Additional Data

+While clustering, an unsupervised machine learning technique, I discovered some problems in my original data from the GMRepo API.
+One being that all those who reported depression, also reported schizophrenia and bipolar disorder.
+But, not everyone who has depression also has schizophrenia and bipolar disorder.
+To correct this, I downloaded data on the microbiome of humans with depression, bipolar disorder, and schizophrenia separately from the [NCBI](https://www.ncbi.nlm.nih.gov/biosample/43520747).
+The corresponding code is in the "More Bipolar Data", "More Depression Data", and "More Schizophrenia Data".

+With the additional data collected and combined in the combined_data_with_extra_data.csv, I replotted the overlayed plots for a better idea as to the microbiota prevalence for separate neurological disorders.